jamolnng/SDL2_Application/README.md

 - Full classes for SDL textures
 - A interface class to run your game through (SDL_Activity)

+Here is a

+full working example application that uses Box2D https://github.com/jamolnng/Open-Source/tree/master/SDL_App_Box2D_Test

+and an

 Example of a basic application:

 main.cpp